Lidya1234/Linters/README.md

 ## How to run tests
 - cd
 - In command line editor write gem install rspec .
-- You will find the enumerables_spec.rb in Linters/spec folder .
+- You will find the linter_spec.rb in Linters/spec folder .
 - To run it  in command line editor write  rspec spec/linter_spec.rb .